-Less of a cocktail bar and more of a classy restaurant inhabiting the walls of an old saloon, the Buena Vista is a local’s favorite.
+Known for its iconic Irish Coffee, the Buena Vista, less of a cocktail bar and more of a classy restaurant inhabiting the walls of an old saloon near Fisherman’s Wharf, stands as a testament to San Francisco’s rich cocktail history.”
 It’s known for one beverage in particular: the Irish coffee.
 Located in Fisherman’s Wharf, not far from the water’s edge, notice the line of crystal-clear mugs on the long wooden bar waiting to be filled with Irish whiskey, coffee, and a cloud-like cream.
 This irresistible combination has been served here since 1952 when the then-owner and then-chef put their heads together to recreate the same Irish coffee they had back in Ireland.
 It took them almost a year and another trip back to Europe just to figure it out.
 Once they did, the rest was history.
 The Buena Vista has been known for pumping out these caffeinated creamy cups ever since.

 From the classic martini at Aub Zam Zam to the unique offerings at Mister Jiu’s, San Francisco’s cocktail scene, rooted deep in its history from the Gold Rush to modern-day, offers a rich tapestry of flavors and experiences.